Friday, August 18, 2023

 Cadets should change into athletic uniforms (gym dyke) after lunch.
 They are required to be in their athletic uniform with a name tag for the 2:00 p.m.
 Superintendent’s Welcome in Cameron Hall.

 It is important that new cadets eat during this time and drink plenty of fluids with the meal.
 Lunch will be provided for new cadets from 11 a.m. to 1:00 p.m. in Crozet Hall.
 New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 per person.
-Meal tickets will be sold at the Parents Council Social Friday evening in Marshall Hall, Center for Leadership & Ethics, and at the Matriculation Fair in Cocke Hall on Saturday morning from 8:00 a.m. to 12:00 p.m.
+Parkhurst will sell meal tickets will be sold at the Parents Council Social Friday evening in Marshall Hall, Center for Leadership & Ethics, and at the Matriculation Fair in Cocke Hall on Saturday morning from 8:00 a.m. to 12:00 p.m.
 Payment will also be accepted in Crozet Hall.

 The PX in Lejeune Hall is an alternative location where family members and new cadets can pay to dine on post.
+The concession area down in Foster Stadium will also be open and provide an alternative location where new cadets and family members can pay to dine on post.

 Should you desire to eat lunch off post in Lexington, there are numerous restaurants nearby as well.
 NOTE: New cadets may not wear the athletic uniform off post.